Nerodia rhombifer: Geographic range

 The diamondback water snake is found in the central United States, predominantly along the Mississippi River valley, but its range extends beyond that.
 It ranges within the states of Texas, Oklahoma, Kansas, Iowa, Louisiana, Arkansas, Missouri, Illinois, Indiana, Tennessee, Mississippi, Georgia, and Alabama.
 It is also found in northern Mexico, in the states of Coahuila, Nuevo León, Tamaulipas, and Veracruz.

 This snake has been introduced to Lafayette Reservoir in Contra Costa County, California.
 It was first observed in the late 1980s and had reached high densities in the early 1990s, causing fisherman and other visitors to complain as they believed that the snakes were eating the reservoir's fish, frogs and, turtles—mostly stocked fish, American bullfrogs, and red-eared sliders—all non-native species too.
 In 1996 a contract was awarded to a wildlife control company to cull the snake population.
 Just when the control effort began in late 1997, dead watersnakes and turtles were observed in large numbers.
 The precise cause of the die-off is unknown, but a respiratory tract fungus was found in dissected snakes.
 A cause for the outbreak might have been an abnormally wet and cold El Niño weather system.
 There have been no confirmed observations of watersnakes at Lafayette Reservoir since late 1999, but sightings are occasionally reported, and the population may still continue to present in low numbers.

 Reproduction

 Like other Nerodia species, the diamondback water snake is ovoviviparous.
 Adults breed in the spring, and gravid females give birth in the late summer or early fall.
 Neonates are around 8–10 in in length.
 Though its range overlaps with several other species of water snakes, interbreeding is not known.
+It is one of the only species known to Reproduce asexually.